finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_intellisense_error**
 > ErrorHighlightResponse put_intellisense_error(error_highlight_request)

-PutIntellisenseError: Generate a set of error ranges, if any, in the given SQL (expressed as Lines)
+PutIntellisenseError: Expresses error ranges from SQL

-SQL (by line) to syntax check and return error ranges from within, if any.
+Generate a set of error ranges, if any, in the given SQL (expressed as Lines)  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example